Australia-Korea Media Exchange Program

 The program, a joint initiative of The Walkley Foundation, the Australia Korea Foundation and the Korea Press Foundation, works to build relationships between our countries through experiences and education for reporters.

-With the AKF and KPF, the Walkley Foundation offers an opportunity for three Australian journalists to travel to Korea for a weeklong visit.
+With the AKF and KPF, the Walkley Foundation offers an opportunity for four Australian journalists to travel to Korea for a week long visit.

 Notes from past exchanges